 - Participants are recognized as TNP Certified Board Prospects

 If you’re looking for a better board experience and to learn from experienced leaders, apply today!
-Applications are now open!
-Deadline to apply is by August 15th.
+We are no longer accepting applications for 2021, stay tuned and apply in 2022.

 - Participants must commit to the BMOC program and its goals

 - Participants must commit to meeting 4 times a year, one hour each

 - Participants must commit to utilizing the group mentor model